Huriphoonado/homepage/src/pages/bio.md

 ---
 type: bio
 title: hello!
-image: headshot.JPG
+image: new-selfie.jpg
-imageDescription: Photo of me with short hair and a beard taken in front of a brick wall.
+imageDescription: Skinny Jewish dude with short curly hair, clear glasses with a white shirt and denim jacket.
 ---
 I am a PhD Candidate in Music Technology at New York University.
 As of 2020, I am the research assistant for the NSF funded project [Dancing Across Boundaries (DAB!)](https://www.kayladesportes.com/project/dab/) and an Accessible Music Technology Fellow at [FMDG School](https://fmdgmusicschool.org).
-My mentors include [Amy Hurst](http://amyhurst.com), [Yoav Bergner](https://steinhardt.nyu.edu/people/yoav-bergner), and [Kayla Desportes](https://www.kayladesportes.com).
+My PhD advisor is [Amy Hurst](http://amyhurst.com), and my mentors are [Yoav Bergner](https://steinhardt.nyu.edu/people/yoav-bergner), [Kayla Desportes](https://www.kayladesportes.com), and [R. Luke DuBois](https://www.lukedubois.com).

-In my research, I study how technology can open pathways for people to express themselves on their own terms and build confidence and self worth enacting original art.
-I am especially interested in accessible music instruments, creative coding environments, and how to carry out design processes with meaningful end-user participation.
+I study how technology facilitates creative expression and can open pathways for people to express themselves on their own terms.
+I am especially interested in accessible musical instruments and creative coding environments.
+I use a participatory design approach to research in which individuals and communities impacted are engaged at all stages from formulating a problem to designing and evaluating potential solutions.

 Prior to NYU, I received a BS/MS in Computer Science and a BM in Music Composition from CU Boulder.
 I performed in multiple new-music ensembles like the [Boulder Laptop Orchestra (BLOrk)](https://www.colorado.edu/music/ensembles/blork-boulder-laptop-orchestra), studied with [Shaun Kane](http://shaunkane.com), [Clayton Lewis](https://spot.colorado.edu/~clayton/), and [Michael Theodore](https://michaeltheodore.info), and lived in the [Engineering Honors Program](https://cuengineeringhonors.com).